-College of Liberal Arts & Social Sciences > Academics > Art, Media, and Design > Undergraduate > Art (BA) > College Core Requirements
+College of Liberal Arts & Social Sciences > Academics > The Art School > Undergraduate > Art (BA) > College Core Requirements

 The student’s course of study in the College consists of three parts: Liberal Studies, the major field, and electives.
 Together these three parts contribute to the liberal education of the student which is the common purpose of all study in the College.
 By “liberal education” the College understands not only a deep and thorough knowledge of a particular area of study but a knowledge of the diverse areas of study represented by criticism, history, the arts, the behavioral and social sciences, philosophy, religious studies, the natural science, and mathematics.

 The major field program generally is built upon a set of core courses and a specialized “concentration.”
 The number of courses required for a major varies by department.
 Most students go beyond the minimum requirements, electing additional courses which both broaden and deepen their understanding of their chosen discipline.